-Note: Liquid Banking Assets ratio = liquid assets/tangible banking assets.
-Sources: Moody's Financial Metrics, company reports
+Liquid banking assets ratio = Liquid assets/tangible banking assets.
+Sources: Company reports and Moody's Financial Metrics

-Under stressed conditions, Deutsche Hypo's liquidity buffer allows the bank to meet its obligations over at least the six months, without having to access capital markets.
-In addition, given its close integration into NORD/LB group, Deutsche Hypo has access to short-term liquidity lines with its parent bank, in case of need.
+Under stressed conditions, Deutsche Hypo's liquidity buffer allows the bank to meet its obligations over at least six months, without having to access capital markets.
+In addition, given its close integration with NORD/LB group, Deutsche Hypo has access to short-term liquidity lines with its parent bank in case of need and can also participate in the ECB's TLTRO transactions, as it did in H1 2020.